jengori/jengori/README.md

 ## Hi, I'm Jen.
-Welcome to my GitHub profile.
+Welcome to my :octocat: GitHub profile.
 I love building cool stuff with Python, JavaScript and CSS.

 📌  See pinned repositories for examples of some of my recent projects.